-Sonoma Water is preparing to advertise the 13B inlet construction in mid-to-late February 2023 once the remaining 2 environmental permits are obtained.
+Sonoma Water advertised the 13B inlet construction on February 16, 2023.
 Construction of this small project component is expected to start in late June or early July.

-The Corps also plans to advertise Phase V of the Project in late February of 2023 in order for construction to begin in May for areas that are more than 100 feet from the Dry Creek mainstem and then June 15th for the in-stream elements of the project.
+The Corps also plans to advertise Phase V of the Project on March 14, 2023 in order to issue a notice to proceed in May and have construction start on June 15th for the in-stream elements of the project.
 The Corps completed their Biddability, Constructability, Operability, Environmental and Sustainability (BCOES) review on the 100% level bid documents and ESA, the design consultant, is addressing the final comments received.
 Right-of-way agreements for all Phase V owners have been executed and submitted to the Corps for certification.